Backendless/ui-builder-library/components/bl-static-breadcrumbs/README.md

   <img src="./thumbnail.png" alt="main thumbnail" width="780"/>
 </p>

+## Demo

+View an example of how to install this component and how it works in your UI [here](https://app.arcade.software/share/WEe4Q89jautXFh6B5wZe).

 ## Properties

 | Property               | Type    | Default value                                   | Logic         | Data Binding | UI Setting | Description                                                                                                                                                |